-She is a regular guest in the most renowned opera houses and concert halls all over the world including appearances at the Vienna State Opera, Carnegie Hall and Metropolitan Opera New York, in Munich, Hamburg, Düsseldorf, Paris, Toulouse, London and Tokyo’s New National Theatre as well as the Salzburg and Richard-Strauss Festival in Garmisch-Partenkirchen.
+After her striking success as Rosalinde in Strauss’s Die Fledermaus at the Bavarian State Opera in Munich, with Carlos Kleiber conducting, Professor Coburn appeared at the Vienna State Opera, Carnegie Hall and Metropolitan Opera in New York, in Munich, Hamburg, Düsseldorf, Paris, Toulouse, London and Tokyo’s New National Theatre, as well as the Salzburg and Richard-Strauss Festival in Garmisch-Partenkirchen.

-Pamela Coburn has made numerous recordings, among them Gounod’s Faust with Sir Colin Davis, Beethoven’s Fidelio with Bernard Haitink and Leonore with Marc Soustrot, Beethoven’s Missa Solemnis and Bruckner’s Te Deum with Helmuth Rilling, Mahler’s 8th Symphony with Lorin Maazel, Strauss’ Gypsy Baron with Nikolaus Harnoncourt, Lehar’s The Merry Widow with Helmuth Froschauer, Verdi’s Requiem with Enoch zu Guttenberg, and a DVD of Johann Strauss’s Die Fledermaus on Deutsche Grammophone with the late Carlos Kleiber.
+Pamela Coburn has made numerous recordings, among them Gounod’s Faust with Sir Colin Davis; Beethoven’s Fidelio with Bernard Haitink and Leonore with Marc Soustrot; Beethoven’s Missa Solemnis; Bruckner’s Te Deum with Helmuth Rilling; Mahler’s Eighth Symphony with Lorin Maazel;Strauss’s Gypsy Baron with Nikolaus Harnoncourt; Lehar’s The Merry Widow with Helmuth Froschauer; Verdi’s Requiem with Enoch zu Guttenberg and a DVD of Johann Strauss’s Die Fledermaus on Deutsche Grammophone with the late Carlos Kleiber.

 Pamela began a Distinguished Visiting Professorship at DePauw University in the fall of 2005.